taylorsilva/posts/building-and-pushing-images/README.md

       - name: image
 ```

 Next we need to tell the `oci-build-task` what the [build context](https://docs.docker.com/engine/reference/commandline/build/) of our Dockerfile is.
 The [`README`](https://github.com/vito/oci-build-task) goes over a few other methods of creating your build context.
 We are going to use the simplest use-case.
+By specifying `CONTEXT` the `oci-build-task` assumes a `Dockerfile` and its build context are in the same directory.

 ```yaml
 jobs: